The CIR Internship Program

 The CIR Internship Program is competitive and meant to provide funding for positions that might be unpaid or require relocation.
 In the past, funding was attached to specific internship opportunities with partner organizations.
 This was successful, but also limited participation if students were not drawn to the offerings with a particular partner or project.
 This year, we continue to share worthy opportunities for student consideration, but students will also have the freedom to pursue all relevant opportunities related to their interests and propose possible research projects with partners, essentially designing their own experience.
 Once a position or commitment is secured, students may then apply for internship funding with little restriction on scope.
 Funding can be used to cover living expenses, travel, or in lieu of wages.
 Stipends will be awarded in a lump sum payment to the student.

-This year, there is funding for five (5) students to receive an award of $4000 at the beginning of their placement (likely 10-12 weeks in the summer).
+This year, requests for funding will be awarded in two ways. $2000 will be awarded for local internships and $4000 will be awarded for all other requests.
+This funding is meant to provide a stipend for the duration of the internship (most likely 10-12 weeks in the summer).
 This funding does not place any restriction on the type or scale of a placement.
 In all ways, the host organization owns the scope of the internship or project.
 However, given the demand for these dollars, opportunities that offer a high degree of responsibility and professional training within a particular field closely related to the student’s career goals will be given priority.
 We want each internship to provide our students with a compelling portfolio of experience.

 Securing an offer is solely the responsibility of the student.
 Career Services has compiled a list of past partner organizations and other worthy opportunities for student consideration.
-It is highly recommended that each application should targeted to each project or organization to increase likelihood of selection.
+It is highly recommended that each application should be targeted to each project or organization to increase the likelihood of selection.
 In the end, each organization makes its own hiring decisions.
 Once an opportunity is secured by the student or seems highly likely, the student should submit an application to CIR to be considered for internship funding.
-Application packets should include:
+Application materials should be saved and submitted as one pdf document to email@example.com and must include:

 - A resume